rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

     1. the signed transaction is transfered to the Internet connected device and then broadcast to the network.

-There are many variations of the above, but all follow a similar pattern, e.g., seed signers where a private key is never permanently stored electronically (and only stored temporarily in a signing device when needed).
+There are many variations of the above, but all follow a similar pattern, e.g., using a seed signers, the private key is never stored in any electronic device, air-gapped or otherwise (the key is generated from the seed phrase and used on a signing device only when needed).

 ## Keys